Becoming a Will Writer and Setting up a Will Writing Business

 Continued Professional Development

 The legal landscape is ever-changing, and staying abreast of new laws and practices is vital.
-Regularly attending seminars, workshops, and courses Will not only keep you updated but also enhance your professional development.
-This is often a requirement of the membership bodies too.
+Regularly attending seminars, workshops, and courses will not only keep you updated but also enhance your professional development.
+This is often a requirement of the membership bodies, too.

 Ethical Considerations and Client Relationships

-Maintaining high ethical standards and building strong client relationships are the backbones of a successful Will writing business.
+Maintaining high ethical standards and building strong client relationships are the backbones of a successful Will-writing business.
 This involves confidentiality, transparency in your services, and a clear understanding of your client's needs and expectations.
 It’s important to keep notes of client interactions within your CRM system.

-Starting a Will writing business requires a blend of legal knowledge, business acumen, and interpersonal skills.
+Starting a Will-writing business requires a blend of legal knowledge, business acumen, and interpersonal skills.
 By ensuring you have the right insurance, software, qualifications, and support, you can establish a reputable and successful business.
 Remember, at the heart of your venture is the responsibility to help individuals make important decisions about their future, making this a profoundly rewarding profession.

-This is article was written by Tom Stansfield - founder of Legal Growth, and formally Sales and Marketing Director at The Society of Will Writers.
-He has presented to and trained over a thousand estate planning professionals over the last 10 years and has helped estate planners (clients) to grow their businesses.
+This is article was written by Tom Stansfield - founder of Legal Growth, and formally Sales and Marketing Director at The Society of Will Writers and Head of Growth at WillSuite.
+He has presented to and trained over a thousand estate planning professionals over the last 14 years and has helped estate planners (clients) to grow their businesses.
 One notable success is a client who in a matter of two years took a business trading £5k per month to £70k per month.
+He is also one of the co-founders of TomCRM.